- Planning Home

 Historic Resources & Preservation

-Lake Oswego, Oregon – Citizens in Lake Oswego will join thousands of individuals across the country to celebrate National Preservation Month this May with the State Historic Preservation Office and the National Trust for Historic Preservation.
+Citizens in Lake Oswego will join thousands of individuals across the country to celebrate National Preservation Month this May with the Oregon State Historic Preservation Office and the National Trust for Historic Preservation.
 This is a month long opportunity to showcase the City’s historic places.
 Preservation month is meant to connect the preservation community and introduce new audiences to the City’s work in preservation of the places that make Lake Oswego special.

-- A Historic Preservation Proclamation issued by Mayor, Kent Studebaker at the City Council meeting on May 2.
+- A Historic Preservation Proclamation issued by Mayor, Joseph Buck at the City Council meeting on May 3.

-- A public outreach and raising awareness of the importance Lake Oswego’s past with the real estate community, building community and other members of the public.
+- A public outreach and raising awareness of the importance Lake Oswego’s past with the real estate community, building community historic property owners and other members of the public.

 Questions can be directed to Paul Espe, Associate Planner and staff representative for the Historic Resources Advisory Board at (503) 697-6577 or email@example.com.